frank1119/jack-1119-router/README.md

 # JackRtr1119 Readme
-This repository contains (*slightly midified*) the JackRouter code from https://github.com/jackaudio/jack-router
+This repository contains (*slightly modified*) the JackRouter code from https://github.com/jackaudio/jack-router

 The modifications made are done to adjust the client name by which the Jack-Router instance appears.
 The change is helpful to distinguish multiple instances of a particular live performance host.